-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for At&T Inc. To summarize, we found that At&T Inc ranked in the 73th percentile in terms of potential gain offered.
-More precisely, our analysis suggests the stock is undervalued by approximately 235% on a DCF basis.
-As for the metrics that stood out in our discounted cash flow analysis of At&T Inc, consider:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for At&T Inc. To summarize, we found that At&T Inc ranked in the 70th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 237% on a DCF basis.
+The most interesting components of our discounted cash flow analysis for At&T Inc ended up being:

-The compound growth rate in the free cash flow of At&T Inc over the past 5.77 years is 0.17%; that's better than 64.68% of cash flow producing equities in the Communication Services sector, where it is classified.
+In the past 5.46 years, At&T Inc has a compound free cash flow growth rate of 0.19%; that's better than 66.22% of cash flow producing equities in the Communication Services sector, where it is classified.

-At&T Inc's weighted average cost of capital (WACC) is 6%; for context, that number is higher than merely 5.1% of tickers in our DCF set.
+At&T Inc's weighted average cost of capital (WACC) is 7%; for context, that number is higher than only 4.19% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 Return Relative to Current Share Price